rokob/rokob.github.com/_posts/2014-07-04-10-ways-facebook-is-the-devil.md

 all of them got the tone and nuance completely opposite of what I actually said.
 I talked to the guy who wrote that story for more than half an hour from which he pulled that handful of quotes.
 He definitely spun the words I technically did say to further his ends of painting Facebook in a negative light.
-I am going to try and speak here to how I actually feel about things and if you recoginze some quotes you will see the context from which they came.
+I am going to try and speak here to how I actually feel about things and if you recognize some quotes you will see the context from which they came.

 While I was at Facebook, there was no institutional review board that scrutinized the decision to